 Unearthly moans slowly permeate the music, increasing in number and frequency until the Mmuo begin to cross over into this world.

 There is a reason the dead have a realm of their own.
-The atmosphere is filled with a fundamental sense of wrongness as the dead of Ebenkeudo are given form.
+The air is filled with a fundamental sense of wrongness as the dead of Ebenkeudo are given form.
 The Mmuo resemble people draped head to foot in colourful ankara fabrics but devoid of legs.
-They appear in all sizes: I see Mmuo as small as rabbits and I see others as imposing as bears.
+They appear in all sizes; I see Mmuo as small as rabbits and I see others as imposing as bears.
 Their faces, if they have any, are hidden behind grotesque masks of different colours and designs, and the Mmuo moan and sigh as they rise from the ground, pull out of trees and flow out from jagged lines in the air as they rend the division between our worlds.
-They fly around Adanma, circling her and suffusing her melody with their ethereal sounds.
-I watch in absolute horror as their numbers climb, well into the hundreds, until there are countless of the spirits circling around and over her, even up to hundreds of feet in the air.
+They fly around Adanma, circling her and suffusing her melodies with their ethereal sounds.
+I watch, in unmitigated horror, as their numbers climb, well into the hundreds, until there are countless of the spirits circling around and over her, even up to hundreds of feet in the air.

-Hunters had ambushed us that fateful evening in the forest, attempting to rob us of the little we had.
-Adanma, to my utter befuddlement, had brought out the intricate but relatively useless instrument and played for the hunters.
+Hunters ambushed us in the forest, to rob us of the little we had.
+Adanma had brought out the relatively useless instrument and played for the hunters.

-A hovering masked figure had phased out of a nearby tree, the bark flowing off like a thick liquid from the giant form of the Mmuo.
+A masked figure had come out of a nearby tree, the bark flowing off like a thick liquid from the giant form of the Mmuo.
 The hunters couldn’t see it.
 They’d never even known what struck them.
-The Mmuo, moaning like a strange animal, had wrapped itself around the closest hunter to it.
+The Mmuo, floating and moaning like a strange animal, had wrapped itself around the closest hunter to it.
 The unfortunate man had immediately dropped lifeless to the dirt.
-The other two had attempted to shoot Adanma, fearing her to be diabolically sibylline.
-The Mmuo, with a speed unmatched by the fastest cheetah, had moved to shield its mistress.
+The other two had attempted to shoot Adanma, fearing her to be sibylline.
+The Mmuo, with a speed unmatched, and impossible, had moved to shield its mistress.
 I couldn’t see where the bullets went.
 I only know the Mmuo’s fabric rippled with every corresponding gunshot.
-It had surged forward and touched the faces of both men and like their former companion, both had similarly dropped to the ground, devoid of life.
+It had surged forward and touched the faces of both men and like their former companion, both had similarly dropped to the ground wide-eyed, gone.